 E-3 Temporary Worker Status

-E-3 temporary worker status is a non-immigrant status used to bring an Australian citizen to the United States temporarily to employ him/her in a position which requires specialized training or knowledge.
-To qualify for this category, the position must require at least a Bachelor's degree in a specific field as a minimal entry-level requirement.
+E-3 temporary worker status is a nonimmigrant status used to bring an Australian citizen to the United States temporarily to employ them in a position which requires specialized training or knowledge.
+To qualify for this category, the position must require at least a Bachelor's degree in a specific field and specialized training and knowledge to perform the job duties.
 Staff positions which require any Bachelor's degree or no degree at all do not qualify.
 The E-3 may be granted in increments of up to two years at a time and may be extended indefinitely.
 E-3 dependents can apply for work permission from U.S. Citizenship & Immigration Services.

 For more information, see the E-3 Request Form (PDF).